Deluxe Music Construction Set: Summary

-DMCS was also released for the Macintosh, though it was hampered by its copy protection, which used a low-level code encryption that skirted the Macintosh toolbox, resulting in it becoming incompatible with Macintosh System software when upgraded to System 6.
+DMCS was originally released for the Mac.
+The Mac version uses a copy protection technique preventing the application from working with System 6.

 Unreleased port

 In 1986, a port by Randel B. Reiss for the Apple IIGS was written, which uses the built-in Ensoniq wavetable sample-based synthesizer.
 Screen shots appeared in various catalogues and was scheduled for a fall of 1987 release.
 The port was never publicly released, but its music engine was used for producing the soundtrack for the Apple IIGS game titles Zany Golf and The Immortal, both of which were written by Will Harvey.

 Reception

 After testing a beta of the Amiga version, Info stated that Deluxe Music "offers the most accurate standard music notation display and editing features I've ever seen ... it is a flexible, detailed composition program".